 Give it time.
 If you’re over 30, you’ll likely need months for the basics, years to become fluent, and a lifetime to work on your accent.
-Keep at it; the more you know of the language, the more enjoyable and comfortable your life will become.
+Start with simple words and phrases that could come in handy in social situations.
+Keep your progress steady and gradual; the more you know of the language, the more enjoyable and comfortable your life will become.

 Dealing with culture shock

 You’ll always stand out as a foreigner.
 This is especially the case in societies where most people spend their entire life socializing with their neighbors.
 You can never truly join that inner circle, but you can make a place for yourself in the community that’s uniquely your own and richly rewarding.
+Don’t assume that following your traditions from home will prevent you from adapting, either; on the contrary, celebrating the Lunar New Year or Ramadan while living abroad will help you bridge the cultural gap.
 You may encounter locals who are too uncomfortable with anything unfamiliar to befriend anyone new, but you’ll meet others who will go out of their way to help you because you’re different and interesting.